It’s been one month after I took the dive into blogging on March 21, 2017.

 Before Frugal Asian Finance, I’d spend at least 2 hours walking to the mall near my house and window shop to kill time on the weekends.
 I reasoned that it was my workout to feel productive, but I’d still feel unproductive afterwards since I got nothing done.

-Now besides the usual cleaning and meal prepping, I’d sit at my computer and write nonstop.
+Now besides the usual cleaning and meal prepping on the weekends, I’d sit at my computer and write nonstop.
 On the second weekend, I wrote eight blog posts (800-1,000 words/each).
 It’s an equivalent of 6,400-8,000 words or 13-16 single-space pages full of words.

 I know it’s the quality that counts, but if there’s no quantity, there’s no quality.
-In other words, if I don’t produce anything, then I have no content to show.
+In other words, if I didn’t produce anything, then I’d have no content to show.

 At one point, I felt so out of touch with reality since I was so engrossed in my blog.
 I called Mr. FAF and told him I felt like I was living in another world.
-It felt so weird.
 But all those feelings went away the next day I went to work: back to reality.

 I don’t know if it’s because I’m just starting out.
 But once I started the blog, ideas came flooding to my mind.
 I think about what to write in the shower, on my way to work, before I go to bed, when I eat lunch: pretty much any time I can.